 You are hampered by legacy systems, making Quality data and documentation difficult to access and update.
 You are struggling with a fragmented and out-of-date corporate structure, with each department running its own show, operating different systems and procedures.
 There are too many hoops to jump through, even for routine Quality processes.
 Endless calls and emails are needed to plug the gaps, but the inevitable miscommunications only lead to more problems.

 The view from the top is no clearer than the day-to-day experience of Quality teams, and so there is no organization-wide insight into Quality, and no viable Quality planning as a result.
 Finally, a manufacturer with poor insight into its own practices can have little control over the integrity of its supply chain.

 Data scattered on many megabytes of Excel spreadsheets are now stored in one central place.
 Your shop floor in Laos is looking at the same real-time and up-to-date information as your sales representative in Lausanne.

 The data and the meaningful analysis of that data is accessible to everyone.
 No more out-of-date manuals.
 No more worrying over audits.

 For any question about a complaint, you have the answer to hand.
 Factory shifts are looking at the same Quality data, so no more mishaps and confusion during handover.

-Routine Quality meetings are speeded up because the Quality indicators and actions points are available to all participants on a system dashboard.
+Routine Quality meetings are sped up because the Quality indicators and actions points are available to all participants on a system dashboard.

 This is not sci-fi, but common sense.
 But it is the kind of common sense that can only be established with a clear impulse from the top.
 Omnipresence begins in the boardroom.

-To find about more the importance of omnipresence in Quality Management, download our white paper "How to prepare for Quality Intelligence" below.
+To find about more the importance of omnipresence in Quality Management, download our white paper "How to prepare for Quality Intelligence".